rahulvigneswaran/Machine-Learning-Resources/README.md

 Deep Neural Network
 ---------------------------

+### Intuition ###
+>  _(Gain a basic intuition of Deep Neural Networks before proceeding in detail about backpropagation)_

 1. [Deep Neural Network Playlist by 3blue1brown](https://www.3blue1brown.com/neural-networks) - This playlist of videos provides the best possible intuition of Deep Neural Networks without much mathematical overload.
 2. [Neural Network and Deep Learning blog by  Michael Nielsen](http://neuralnetworksanddeeplearning.com/) - This blog is the reference material behind the previously mentioned source.
 It provides a much more detailed idea of Deep Neural Network.
 3. [Deep Learning Book by Ian Goodfellow](http://www.deeplearningbook.org/) - This is the go-to book for understanding Deep learning.
 I have mentioned this as 3rd resource as the size of the book is quite large.
 Other than that this is best possible study material for learning about Deep Neural Networks.

+### Backpropagation in Detail ###

+1. [Backpropagation - Standford Lecture](https://www.youtube.com/watch?v=d14TUNcbn1k) - This lecture gives a detailed idea about how backropagation works but doesn't explain it properly with respect to Deep Neural Network.

 MISC
 ==================